cylentro/LaunchBox/frontend/docs/profile/projects.md

 ---
-title: My Work and Wanderings
 layout: doc
 aside: false

+title: My Work and Wanderings
 description: Explore a curated list of Christian Hadianto's key projects in Product Management, AI development, and logistics, demonstrating practical application and innovation.

+ogTitle: My Work and Wanderings
+ogDescription: Explore a curated list of Christian Hadianto's key projects in Product Management, AI development, and logistics, demonstrating practical application and innovation.

 ---
 # My Work and Wanderings